pmarathe25/Project-Vyasa/README.md

 <Translation>
 ```

+Sections should be separated by a single blank line.
+*Importantly, there cannot be any blank lines within a section!*

-Any sanskrit text uses a special transliteration format that the front-end can
+Any sanskrit text must use a special transliteration format that the front-end can
 ingest and convert into either Devanagari or IAST.
 See the [transliteration](#transliteration)
 section for details.